-“Women deserve a place to sleep where they can feel secure,” said ADF Senior Counsel Kate Anderson.
+“Vulnerable women deserve a safe place to stay overnight, and we’re pleased that they can sleep soundly, at least for the time being, due to the court’s order,” said ADF Senior Counsel Kate Anderson.
 “Downtown Hope Center serves everyone, but its overnight women’s shelter exists to provide a safe place for women, many of whom have survived sex trafficking, rape, or domestic violence at the hands of men.
-City officials have no business trying to force the center to violate its beliefs by demanding that the shelter allow men to sleep mere feet from these vulnerable women.
-This is the second attempt by the city to force Downtown Hope Center to violate its religious beliefs to the detriment of the women it serves, and we are asking the court to halt the city’s actions while our litigation continues.”
+This is the second time Anchorage officials have targeted the center for operating according to its religious beliefs and serving the city’s homeless population.
+We hope the court’s order puts an end to this.”

 The city eventually dropped the complaint, and both the city and the center agreed to make the court’s temporary order against the city permanent.
-But since the city’s first loss in federal court, the Anchorage Assembly has amended the city ordinance in an attempt to find a new way to target Downtown Hope Center and force it to let males sleep next to women who have been abused.
+But since the city’s first loss in federal court, the Anchorage Assembly amended the city ordinance in an attempt to find a way around the court’s ruling, once again targeting Downtown Hope Center and trying to force it to let males sleep next to homeless women.

-“All Americans should be free to live out their faith and serve their neighbors without being targeted or harassed by the government.
-This is especially true for ministries that help homeless women who have suffered sexual abuse or domestic violence,” said ADF Senior Counsel Jeremiah Galus, who will argue before the court Tuesday.
-“Because no woman—particularly not an abuse survivor—should be forced to sleep or disrobe next to a man, we are asking the court to halt the city’s actions for the duration of this case.”
+“Faith-based nonprofits should be free to serve consistently with their faith without fear of unjust government punishment.
+This is especially true for ministries that help homeless women who have suffered sexual abuse or domestic violence,” said ADF Senior Counsel Ryan Tucker, director of ADF’s Center for Christian Ministries.
+“Because no woman should be forced to sleep or disrobe next to a man, we are pleased the court has allowed Downtown Hope Center to continue protecting women and operating according to its religious beliefs.”

-Sonja Redmond, one of nearly 3,500 attorneys allied with ADF, is serving as local counsel for Downtown Hope Center in the case, Downtown Hope Center v.
-Municipality of Anchorage, filed in the U.S. District Court for the District of Alaska.
+Sonja Redmond, one of nearly 3,500 attorneys allied with ADF, is serving as local counsel for Downtown Hope Center.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.